operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 resource_created_at_seconds{"name", "namespace", "group", "version", "kind"}
 ```

-**Note:** To check it you can create a pod to curl the `metrics/` endpoint but note that it is now protected by the [kube-auth-proxy][kube-auth-proxy] which means that you will need to create a `ClusterRoleBinding` and obtained the token from the ServiceAccount's secret which will be used in the requests.
+**Note:** To check it you can create a pod to curl the `metrics/` endpoint but note that it is now protected by the [kube-auth-proxy][kube-auth-proxy] which means that you will need to create a `ClusterRoleBinding` and obtain the token from the ServiceAccount's secret which will be used in the requests.
 Otherwise, to test you can disable the [kube-auth-proxy][kube-auth-proxy] as well.

 For more info see the [metrics][metrics].

 ### Operator image

-The Dockerfile image also changes and now it is a `multi-stage`, `distroless` and still been `rootless`, however, users can change it to work as however they want.
+The Dockerfile image also changes and now it is `multi-stage`, `distroless` and still `rootless`.
+However, users can change it to work as they want.

-See that, you might need to port some customizations made in your old Dockerfile as well.
-Also, if you wish to still using the previous UBI image replace:
+You might need to port some customizations made in your old Dockerfile as well.
+Also, if you wish to still use the previous UBI image replace:

 ```docker
 # Use distroless as minimal base image to package the manager binary